-The Landfill site is situated in Marble Hall town.
-The current airspace will be enough for at least 08 years and closure will then be done thereafter.
-The site is receiving an estimate of 15600 tons of waste annually.
-There is no weighbridge at the landfill, waste is estimated per tonnage.
-Planning and procurement is on the way to install a weighbridge in the 18'19 financial year.
-The site is permitted and it is classified as a GMB landfill site.
+There is only one landfill site in the Municipality which is situated in Marble Hall town.
+The site is permitted and it is classified as a GMB- landfill site.
 There is a proper access road, the site is adequately fenced and some infrastructure like site facility, offices and cloakrooms are available.